PSU-Research-Computing/psurc-docs/source/unix_software/slurm.rst

 ***********************

 This section contains information on general slurm use.
-If this is your first time running slurm, it is recommended that you read over some of the basics on the official `Slurm Website <http://slurm.schedmd.com/documentation.html>`_ and watch this introductory video: `Introduction to slurm tools video <https://www.youtube.com/watch?v=U42qlYkzP9k>`_
+If this is your first time running slurm, it is recommended that you read over some of the basics on the official `Slurm Website <http://slurm.schedmd.com/documentation.html>`_ and watch this introductory video:
+`Introduction to slurm tools <https://www.youtube.com/watch?v=U42qlYkzP9k>`_

 .. figure:: /img/slurm-video.png
    :alt: A video on launching slurm jobs